the first HAS recommendations on rehabilitation during the chronic phase

 Relearning to live on a daily basis by re-educating cognitive function

-Among the cognitive disorders observed following a stroke, memory disorders are frequent and can persist for several years after the onset of the accident.
+Among the cognitive disorders observed following a stroke, memory disorders are frequent and can persist for several years following the onset of the accident.
 They can aggravate the patient’s dependence, cause psychological distress and even jeopardize his safety.

 Patients may also have difficulty planning and carrying out two joint tasks or even attention disorders.
 In this context, the learning of compensation measures, thanks to internal or external aids (lists, diaries, alarms, human aids, etc.) and the acquisition of adaptation skills, are part of the rehabilitation process.